Iceland Expedition

 Testimonials of previous participants

-As you probably know, I have been hosting expeditions to Africa for some years now.
-After each expedition I am asking participants to write a short testimonial, below you find a few examples of last year.
+For 5 years I have been running a full-scale expedition business with annually returning expeditions to Kenya, Zambia, Patagonia, Ladakh, Svalbard and India.
+After each expedition I am asking participants to write a short testimonial, below you find a few examples of earlier years.

 To get you in the right mood, here’s a wonderful video testimonial created by Yash, one of my previous guests on an expedition to Kenya, watch the full video to get an impression of what’s it like to join one of my expeditions.